 \subsection{Expected Limits from unbinned Asimov data}

-The Asimov data set~\cite{Cowan:2010js} is frequently used to obtain expected exclusion limits from binned Poisson likelihoods~\cite{CMS:2024onh}.
-The generalization to the unbinned case, discussed in Ref.~\cite{GomezAmbrosio:2022mpm}, allows obtaining sampling-free exclusions in continuous parametric models.
-Our hypotheses are composite, defined by non-zero values of two Wilson coefficients.
-In the context of exclusion limits, we denote the null hypothesis by \bt with $N_{\bt}=2$.
-The rest of the Wilson coefficients are profiled, i.e., treated as floating nuisance parameters.
-The alternate hypothesis corresponds to $\bt=\bzero$, again with $N_{\bt}=2$.
+The Asimov dataset~\cite{Cowan:2010js} is commonly used to derive expected exclusion limits from binned Poisson likelihoods~\cite{CMS:2024onh}.
+Ref.~\cite{GomezAmbrosio:2022mpm} extends this to the unbinned case, enabling sampling-free exclusions within continuous parametric models.
+Here, we consider composite hypotheses involving two Wilson coefficients, which we denote by \bt.
+Under the exclusion scenario, \bt represents the null hypothesis with $N_{\bt}=2$, while other Wilson coefficients are profiled as nuisance parameters.
+The alternative hypothesis assumes $\bt=\bzero$.

-Wilk's theorem states that if the data are distributed under the (null) hypothesis $\boldsymbol{\theta}$, then the distribution of the test statistic $p(q_\bt|\bt,\bn)$ asymptotically agrees with a central $\chi^2_{N_{\bt}}$ distribution with $N_{\bt}$ degrees of freedom.
-This distribution, therefore, is independent of the true value of the nuisance parameters.
-Because $q_\bt$ is monotonic with the p-value, we can use it to define acceptance regions for \bt with sizes $\alpha=32\%$ or $\alpha=5\%$, corresponding to a CL of 68\% and 95\%, respectively.
-We expect to exclude a hypothesis \bt at a specific CL if there is at least a 50\% chance for $q_\bt$ to lie outside the corresponding acceptance region in case the (alternate) hypothesis $\bt=\bzero$ is true.
+Wilks' theorem states that if the data are distributed under the null hypothesis $\boldsymbol{\theta}$, the test statistic \( p(q_\bt|\bt,\bn) \) asymptotically follows a central \(\chi^2\) distribution with \( N_{\bt} \) degrees of freedom.
+This distribution is independent of the true values of the nuisance parameters.
+Given that our POIs primarily influence the predictions linearly~\cite{Elmer:2023wtr}, we assume any minor quadratic terms do not invalidate Wilks’ theorem~\cite{Bernlochner:2022oiw}.
+However, in practical applications, this assumption should be verified, as shown in Ref.~\cite{GomezAmbrosio:2022mpm}, where good agreement was observed.
+Since \( q_\bt \) is monotonic with the p-value, it can define acceptance regions for \bt at confidence levels of 68\% (\(\alpha=32\%\)) or 95\% (\(\alpha=5\%\)).
+We anticipate excluding a hypothesis \bt at a given CL if there’s a 50\% or greater probability for \( q_\bt \) to fall outside the corresponding acceptance region when the alternate hypothesis \(\bt=\bzero\) is true.
 Therefore, we must solve

-The final ingredient is Wald's theorem~\cite{Wald}, from which the distribution $\textrm{p}(q_\bt|\bzero)$ asymptotically follows as a non-central $\chi^2$-distribution with $N_\bt$ degrees of freedom and non-centrality parameter $\Lambda$.
+The final ingredient is Wald's theorem~\cite{Wald}, which implies that the distribution $\textrm{p}(q_\bt|\bzero)$ asymptotically follows a non-central $\chi^2$ distribution with $N_\bt$ degrees of freedom and non-centrality parameter $\Lambda$.
 This parameter can be computed (see Ref.~\cite{GomezAmbrosio:2022mpm} for details) for the unbinned likelihood ratio.
-In the same way, as for the binned case, it amounts to the Asimov expectation of Eq.~\ref{eq:likelihoodratio-normalized} for the alternate hypothesis multiplied by -2.
+As in the binned case, it corresponds to the Asimov expectation of Eq.~\ref{eq:likelihoodratio-normalized} for the alternate hypothesis, multiplied by $-2$.
 In our notation, the result is